 One controversial colour scheme that has caused a lot of discussion over the years was reported as having been applied to a single Skua used by Blackburn for ditching trials.
 This apparently had red stripes.
 The colour notes in the instructions for the 1939 "Frog" model refer to a red and silver striped scheme identical in layout to the yellow and black target tug scheme.
 Putnam's "Blackburn Aircraft" also makes reference to the same scheme and illustrates it with a photo of one of the "target tug" aircraft (L3007 seen in pictures above).
 By reference to other photos of the same aircraft it is almost certain that the aircraft illustrated in the Putnam book is in normal target tug livery of yellow and black.- My thanks to Kim Elliott for showing me the Frog instruction sheet for reference.

-Matthew Willis' magnificent book "Blackburn Skua and Roc" has by far the best collection of photos of the Skua.
+Matthew Willis' magnificent book "Blackburn Skua and Roc" published by Mushroom Models has by far the best collection of photos of the Skua.
 It has a section of colour photos including the remains of L2980 in the FAA museum and further colour images L2991 at Alesund in April 1940.
 There are no less than 33 colour profiles by Kjetil Aakra.

 Stuart Lloyd's masterly work "Fleet Air Arm Camouflage and Markings - Atlantic and Mediterranean Theatres 1937-1941" is a good reference and has lots of high-quality black and white photos of Skuas and Rocs in service, along with 6 colour profiles of Skuas and Rocs.
 It is the most complete reference yet to the orders issued by the Air Ministry and Admiralty regarding the colour schemes worn by Skuas, Rocs and the other FAA aircraft of the period.